seleniumQuery/seleniumQuery/src/test/resources/BACKLOG.md

 This is super-advanced stuff, don't know if we'll ever have time to make it.

+## Enable attribute quoting flexibility

+This is a very complex story.
+See (closed) issue #40: https://github.com/seleniumQuery/seleniumQuery/issues/40

 ## Have `^=` and `$=` match sizzle's behavior for empty strings